 IRE provides members access to thousands of reporting tip sheets and other materials through its resource center and hosts conferences and specialized training throughout the country.
-Programs of IRE include the National Institute for Computer Assisted Reporting, DocumentCloud and the Campus Coverage Project.
+Programs of IRE include the National Institute for Computer Assisted Reporting.

 Learn more about joining IRE and the benefits of membership.

 The mission of Investigative Reporters and Editors is to foster excellence in investigative journalism, which is essential to a free society.
 We accomplish this by:

 - Providing training, resources and a community of support to investigative journalists.

 - Protecting the rights of investigative journalists.